CAR T-Cell Therapy: A Healthcare Professional's Guide - Cancer Targets

 About 90% of lymphoma cases start in the B cells.
 The C19 tumor target that is sought by the CAR T cell therapy is found on the tumor surface or on B lymphocytes.
 Other cells are not targeted by the CAR therapy if they do not exhibit the C19 target.

-The subtypes of aggressive non-Hodgkin lymphoma submitted in the pivotal trial for axicabtagene ciloleucel (KTE-C19) are:
+Three subtypes of aggressive non-Hodgkin lymphoma approved for Yescarta (axicabtagene) ciloleucel include:

 - Diffuse large B-cell lymphoma (DLBCL) - this is the most common NHL subtype, making up about 30 percent of US cases.
 DLBCL is aggressive with large masses of B lymphocytes and involves the liver, spleen, bone marrow or other organs.
 Typically, the treatment for refractory DLBCL is 3rd or 4th line chemotherapy drugs.
 These patients have a poor prognosis and few treatment options.